 The catch for each year was divided among the 10 fisheries in the model according to area and month (Table 19).
 This division was based on estimated catch data from the catch and effort logs, and the resulting values were then scaled up to sum to the HOK 1 MHR total.
-The method of dividing the catches (Table 19) was similar to that used in the 2021 assessment, except that the definitions of the fisheries were different.
-The catch totals used in the model (Table 20) were unchanged, except for revisions to the previously assumed catch for 2021.
+The method of dividing the catches (Table 4) was the same as that used in the 2023 assessment except that the ECSI spawning fishery has now been included and the Puysegur spawning fishery has now been absorbed within the WCSI_north fishery.
+The catch totals used in the model (Table 20) were unchanged, except for revisions to the previously assumed catch for 2023.

-For the 2021-22 fishing year, catches by fishery were defined using 103 700 tonnes (56 050 tonnes eastern stock; 47 650 tonnes western stock) based on industry advice.
+For the 2023-24 fishing year, catches by fishery were defined to be the same as the 2022-23 fishing year based on industry advice.